dakolyay/port/content/blog-posts/teach-me-how-to-drive.md

     def_lvl = 1f;
     }
     float act_lvl = def_lvl;

+Then I rewrite the value of actual level act_lvl.
+I use actual level as the finish

+    this.transform.position = new Vector3(this.transform.position.x, act_lvl, this.transform.position.z);

 There are functions that I would like to add in the future because for now the project state was not finished fully.
 To implement for the future: